Molecular Medicine Tri-conference Plenary Session

 Brian Wright, Vice President, Sales & Marketing, Paradigm

 Integrating the Digital Universe of Data with Consumer-Driven Mobile Apps and Large-Scale Panomics Data to Better Understand, Treat, and Prevent Disease

-Eric Schadt, Ph.D., Director of the Icahn Institute for Genomics and Multiscale Biology, Chair of the Department of Genetics and Genomics Sciences; Jean C. and James W. Crystal Professor of Genomics, Icahn School of Medicine at Mount Sinai
+Andrew Kasarskis, Ph.D., Co-Director, Icahn Institute for Genomics and Multiscale Biology; Vice Chairman, Department of Genetics and Genomic Sciences, Icahn School of Medicine at Mount Sinai

 The digital universe of data continues to grow at an exponential pace, now comprising more than 1 zettabyte of useable data.
 Contributing to this big data revolution are panomic technologies, which have made possible the routine sequencing of whole genomes and transcriptomes, and wearable and implantable sensors that make the acquisition of real-time physiologic data across many dimensions a reality in populations of individuals.
 With extensive molecular, cellular, and physiologic data generated on individuals in a longitudinal fashion, the potential exists to characterize the health of an individual at a far deeper level than has been possible before.
 Better characterization of an individual’s health will lead to more precise diagnoses, treatments, and preventative strategies for disease at a highly personalized level.
 Towards this end, we have developed a predictive, multiscale framework that enables us to understand the health of an individual at the molecular, cellular, organ, organism and community scales so that we can better diagnose, treat, and prevent disease.